 The process for reviewing electorates is prescribed in Part llA of the Electoral Act 1907.

-These boundaries remain in effect but will be reviewed in time for the 2021 State election.
+These boundaries remain in effect until the 2021 State election.

 Reviews of the State's electoral boundaries have been undertaken in Western Australia since 1902.
 Details of every review must be printed in the Government Gazette.
 State Law Publisher has an online record of Government Gazettes issued since 1906.